 Calculation

-Use Run Iterations to generate results from your Inputs definition.
-This page covers what happens inside Excel for each scenario, how that differs from probabilities and strategies, how macros fit in, and where to go once you have results.
+Use Run Iterations (or, when eligible, Incremental Update or Update Config) to generate and refresh results from your Inputs definition.
+This page covers the iteration loop, incremental what-if workflows, how that differs from probabilities and strategies, how macros fit in, and where to go once you have results.

 Running iterations

-Before you assign probabilities (and refine signals), click Run Iterations in the task pane from the Inputs or Analysis flow.
-That walk-through calculates every combination of decision and uncertainty cases you defined and captures your tracked results for each scenario.
+Before you assign probabilities (and refine signals), run iterations from the Inputs or Analysis flow.
+A full Run Iterations (or Re-Run All Iterations from the split button) clears stored scenario data and calculates every combination of decision and uncertainty cases you defined, capturing tracked results for each scenario.

 Running iterations first gives you a full set of scenario results to inspect.
 Probability weights you set later describe how much attention each uncertainty path deserves when you summarize expected values and distribution-style views—they do not replace having up-to-date scenario numbers from the workbook.